ezex-io/redis-serde/README.md

 [serde]: https://github.com/serde-rs/serde
 [redis-rs]: https://github.com/mitsuhiko/redis-rs

+## About

+This crate is a fork of [OneSignal/serde-redis](https://github.com/OneSignal/serde-redis) with **full serialization support** added.

 ## Status

-- Deserialization: Everything _should_ work.
+- ✅ Deserialization: Fully implemented and working
-- Serialization: Everything _should_ work.
+- ✅ Serialization: Fully implemented and working

 ## Summary

-This crate gives you automatic deserialization of values returned from redis-rs.
+This crate provides automatic serialization and deserialization of values for use with redis-rs.

+### Deserialization

 ```rust
 use serde_redis::RedisDeserialize;